 Welcome to the home page of the Department of Electrical and Computer Engineering and Technology (ECET) at Minnesota State University, Mankato.
 Please refer to the Department's Academic Year Goals to get a sense of our priorities and specific goals that we strive to achieve.

 ECET focus area power electronics/renewable energy, led by Dr. Vince Winstead and Dr. Jianwu Zeng, has been supported during the last 3 years with major development grants amounting to $1.6 million from Xcel Energy

-Faculty and Staff of the Department of Electrical and Computer Engineering and Technology.
+Partnerships with the Department of Electrical and Computer Engineering and Technology.

 Faculty and staff of the Department of Electrical and Computer Engineering and Technology under the College of Science, Engineering and Technology.